dakotahNorth/AITradeEntry/README.md

 When the quantity is not specified, use the previous quantity for that same symbol that specified in an earlier prompt.
 If the quantity hasn't been use for that symbol before, ask me what quantity to default that symbol to.

+When the price is not specified, use "Market" as the price.

 When both quantity and price are not specified, use the same quantity and price for the previous same symbol.
 This is called reloading an order.
 Reloading can also be specified by a prompt of "reload" or just "r".

 When multiple symbols are specified on a prompt, then create multiple orders applying the same quantity to all the orders created.
 Do not reload the quantity when multiple orders specified on a prompt, ask me for what quantity I should use.

+When I ask questions about my trading activity, it relates only to the command given during this conversation.

 This is an example prompt